 The network was responsible for over 250 pieces of activity in 2019 including launching a mentoring app, running a bank wide development programme for junior women and launching a ’50 Ways to Fight Bias’ initiative.
 The team who run the network are all volunteers overseeing 30 different strands and regions.
 In 2020 they will launch a bank wide speed mentoring programme and are working with the personal bank to create a product to help the predominantly female customers who are victims of financial coercion.

-The team are shortlisted for the WIBF 2020 Team Diversity Award.
+The team are the winners of the WIBF 2020 Team Diversity Award.

 There are 13,000 members of the Gender Network globally and 6 people in the team, how do you manage all the activity and programmes?